dart-backend/angel/README.md

 * MongoDB
 * Cache

-See all the available [`packages`](https://angel3-docs.dukefirehawk.com/packages) for more information.
+See all of the available [`packages`](https://angel3-docs.dukefirehawk.com/packages) for more information.

 ## Important Notes

-The core Angel Framework migration to Angel3 Framework has completed and published under `angel3_` prefix on pub.dev.
-The migrated packages have passed all the test cases.
-The development work will now move onto the next phase which is to refactor and to improve on the features for better development and deployment experience.
+Angel3 packages are published under `angel3_` prefix on pub.dev.
+These packages have passed all of their respective test suites before going live.
+The development work is ongoing in improving its features and performance for better development and deployment experience.

-The status of the code base is as follows:
+The status of the project is as follows:

 Branch: `master`